 Dr. Forest B. Long was the founder of the hospital, which was established in 1948.
 He built the hospital on good service to his clients and dedication to the highest quality of veterinary medicine.
 Dr. Killough has always strived to provide the same high-quality medicine and customer service to his clients.
 Several years after being in partnership with Dr. Long, Dr. Killough purchased the hospital.
 Dr. Long continued to be a part of the hospital for many years until his retirement in 1987.

 Dr. and Mrs. Killough have two children.
 Dr. Brian Killough is also a veterinarian and on the staff of Long Animal Hospital, which makes Dr. Killough, Sr. extremely proud!
-Kay Killough, Judy Killough (wife of Dr. Brian Killough), and Todd King (son-in-law of the Killoughs) are part of the management team.
+Kay Killough, and Judy Killough (wife of Dr. Brian Killough) are part of the management team.
 Kara Ruth King, the Killoughs' daughter, is a medical representative with St. Jude's heart division.
 They have four grandchildren: Jake Killough, Paul Killough, Hannah Killough, and Kara Grace King.